ros2-gbp/rcdiscover-release/README.md

 - `rcdiscover-gui`: graphical application for discovering Roboception devices and sending magic packets for resetting of parameters

+**Installation:** You can find some prebuilt packages for Linux or Windows on the [releases](https://github.com/roboception/rcdiscover/releases) page.
+Alternatively follow the compilation steps in the next sections.

 Compiling on Linux
 ------------------